Difference between revisions of "Ndolwane Super Sounds" - Pindula

 |+

 Ndolwane Super Sounds’ journey started as early as 1993, however it first traded as The Big Four which recorded one album entittled Noyana.
 By then the group comprised of [[Charles Ndebele]] (Zwane), Abson Bhule Ndebele, Oliver Honest Kamanga and Develop Moyo who did not feature occasionally.
-Between 1994-95 the group started expanding to include new talented faces like: Collen Moyo, Hlanganani Moyo, Smetch Khuphe , [[Martin Sibanda]] and Precious Nyathi.
-Then between 1997-1998 Obert Mvundla and Gallie Ncube joined the team shortly before Honest Kamanga left to form the now well known Shinning Fellows band.
+Between 1994-95 the group started expanding to include new talented faces like: Collen Moyo, Hlanganani Moyo, Smetch Khuphe, [[Martin Sibanda]] and Precious Nyathi and that is when they started using the name Ndolwane Super Sounds since the group members originated from Ndolwane area in [[Plumtree]].
+Then between 1997-1998 Obert Mvundlaand Gallie Ncube joined the team shortly before Honest Kamanga left to form the now well known Shinning Fellows band.
 In 1997 the hit album Africa was then recorded.
 The group continued to grow despite losing Collen Moyo who also branched out to form African Brothers.
 Moreover the tragic loss of Abson Ndebele in January 2007,due to a road accident, meant that the frontline of Ndolwane was now left with Charles Ndebele and Martin Sibanda.

 ==Music Journey==